 Be ready to be looked down upon and outright disregarded.
-That 40 minute phone conversation you had?
+That 40-minute phone conversation you had?
 Yeah, they probably won’t even bother to answer a quick follow up email asking if they still want to work together.
 It’s easy to be blown off in a digital relationship.

-Everything that I manage and produce is attached to my name alone, and it’s a lot of responsibility to make sure that my work ALWAYS reflects well on me.
-No tasks will handed up or down the chain of command here.
+Everything that I manage and produce is attached to my name alone, and it’s a lot of responsibility to make sure that my work always reflects well on me.
+No tasks will be handed up or down the chain of command here.

 My advice would be to always be paid upfront, never turn down an interview or invitation, and not to take yourself, or your work, too seriously.

 The money is good, and the hours are flexible.
 Don’t undercut your worth, but don’t overcharge.
 Work hard when you do, and keep your clients happy.
-Just like anything, theres a work life balance and the stresses that come with it.
+Just like anything, there’s a work life balance and the stresses that come with it.

 Leave a comment below or shoot me a message, and I’d be happy to answer any questions you have!
 Good luck!